Near Plummer in Benewah County, Idaho — The American West (Mountains)

 The Trail of the Coeur d'Alenes is a rail trail in the northwest United States, in northern Idaho.
 It follows the former Union Pacific Railroad right-of-way from Mullan, a mountain mining town near the Montana border, westward to Plummer, a town on the prairie near the Washington border.
 Generally following the Coeur d'Alene River, the rail line was abandoned in 1991 and the trail officially opened in March 2004.
 (Submitted on November 22, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on November 24, 2017.
-This page originally submitted on November 22, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 70 times since then and 25 times this year.
+It was originally submitted on November 22, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 122 times since then and 26 times this year.
 Photos: 1, 2, 3. submitted on November 22, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.